gica3618/pythonradex/CONTRIBUTING.md

 ### Notebooks

 Example notebooks are located in `docs/examples/`.
-To run them, you need to install the following packages:

-    pip install jupyter matplotlib

-Then you can run them with
+You can run them with

     jupyter notebook docs/examples/